HP ENVY 14-1102tx Beats Edition Notebook PC support

 - Turn on the computer.

-- Wait until Windows fully opens to the desktop and then connect to the Internet.
+- Wait until Windows fully opens to the desktop and then open a browser window and see if you can connect to the Internet.
 If the connection issue continues, go to the next step.

 Step 3: Using Windows 7 diagnostic and troubleshooting tools for testing a broadband connection